 Some UO coursework is designated as self-support or study abroad.
 These courses have their own tuition structure designed to cover the direct and indirect cost of the course.
 Specific tuition for self-support courses and study abroad programs is not covered by this document and such courses are not part of the tuition structures described here.

-Tuition is assessed based on the student’s residency classification, level (undergraduate/graduate) and major, regardless of course level, with exceptions for students enrolled in joint baccalaureate/graduate programs where tuition is assessed by course level rather than student level.
+Tuition is assessed based on the student’s residency classification, level (undergraduate/graduate) and major, regardless of course level.
 Going forward, tuition will also be based on tuition cohort (see below).

 Mandatory Enrollment Fees

+The first five of these fees are herein referenced as the administrative mandatory fee set.
+The incidental fee is not part of this set.

 Mandatory Enrollment Fees consist of the following:

 Building Fee: The Building Fee is used to fund the construction and provide debt service for capital projects, primarily those associated with student centers, health centers, and recreational facilities.